 Using laxatives like docusate for longer can lead to long term diarrhoea.
 They can also cause an electrolyte imbalance.
 This means that levels of substances like sodium, potassium and magnesium in your body get too high or too low.
-A severe electrolyte imbalance can cause serious health problems such as muscle spasm and twitching, and even fits (convulsions).
+A severe electrolyte imbalance can cause serious health problems such as muscle spasm and twitching, and even fits or seizures.

 Using docusate for many weeks, even months, could also stop your bowel working properly on its own.